 Green spaces here, green spaces there, green spaces everywhere…

-This walk will simply amaze you for its incredible number of green spaces.
+This walk will simply amaze you for its incredible amount of green spaces.
 It is hard to believe you are close to the centre of the country’s capital, rambling through just about every type of green space imaginable.

 - Distance: 11.5 km (7.2 miles)

 - Height Change: 72 metres

 - Start: Finsbury Park Café (N4 2NQ)

 - Terrain: Parkland Walk can be muddy, so wear appropriate footwear

 |Parks, gardens, squares, cemeteries||Finsbury Park, Parkland Walk, Waterlow Park, Highgate Cemetery, Hampstead Heath, Highgate Woods, Alexandra Park|